Darkiring/vergo-test-app/README.md

 ```yarn install ```
 - Run the project:
 ```expo start ```
-- Scan the QR code on with Expo Go app your phone
+- Scan the QR code with Expo Go app your phone

 #### Example Videos: